steam0/pact-guide/README.md

 ### Unit Testing

-Unit testing refers to tests that verifys the internal functionality of a given application.
+Unit testing refers to tests that verifies the internal functionality of a given application.
 These tests are used to validate that the functionality of a given class or method to make sure that internal functionality does not unintentionally change.

 These tests are relatively cheap to write and run as they do not require any external applications to be running.